-Hammond bussbar lube.
+Hammond bussbar lube - which I really like.
+(Available on the internet from Goff Professional.)
 Point being, don't reinsert dry bussbars

 you do bussbars like we did, the manuals are OUT, standing vertically on their

-right end, (the high C end), and you've removed the plywood ends (the
+right end, (the high C end), and you've removed the plywood end blocks (the

 preset keys end) of both manuals so you can easily get to the area